Close

 • determine the big ideas and perspectives found in texts, and use critical thinking skills to understand missing ideas and perspectives

-• infer traits, motivations & changes in characters by examining how the writer describes them, what they do, what they say & think & what other characters say about them
+• infer traits, motivations and changes in characters by examining how the writer describes them, what they do, what they say and think, and what other characters say about them

 • organize and develop increasingly complex information and ideas and use them for discussion and writing for different purposes and audiences

-• Continue to talk about topics that are important to your child, in English, or in other languages or dialects spoken in your home.
-Talking together builds listening and understanding skills, provides a way to consider the perspectives of others, problem-solve, and adds to children’s knowledge of words and the world around them.
-This will support their learning now and throughout life.
+• Continue to talk about topics that are important to your child in English, or in other languages or dialects spoken in your home.
+Talking together builds listening and comprehension skills, provides a way to consider the perspectives of others, problem solve and adds to children’s knowledge of words and the world around them.

-• Keep the focus on reading every day (or as close to every day as possible), rather than what children are reading.
-At this time of development, children are building their outside interests and social lives and reading can sometimes feel less important now.
-Encourage your child to read a little bit every day, without worrying too much about what they are reading, or if it seems too easy.
+• Continue to read together.
+At this time of development, children are building their outside interests and social lives and reading can sometimes feel less important.
+Encourage your child to read a little bit every day if possible, without worrying too much about what they are reading, or if it seems too easy.
 Graphic novels, comics and magazines all count!

 Grades 9-12